greenbone/opensight-golang-libraries/pkg/query/filter/README.md

 <a name="RequestField"></a>
 ## type RequestField

-RequestField represents a field in a request

-Field Name: The name of the field

-Field Keys: Collection of keys

-Field Operator: The comparison operator for the field

-Field Value: The value of the field, which can be a list of values or a single value
+RequestField represents a field in a request Field Name: The name of the field Field Keys: Sequence of keys of a nested key structure \- only used for fields with a nested structure.
+Example: Tag \-\> Name: ABC \(which would be represented as \[\]string\{"Tag", "Name: ABC"\} \) Field Operator: The comparison operator for the field Field Value: The value of the field, which can be a list of values or a single value

 ```go
 type RequestField struct {